briancphillips/ExcelSeeker/README.md

 ## Usage

 1. Open your browser and navigate to `http://localhost:8080`

-2. Choose between:
+2. Choose your search mode:

-   - Single file upload: Select an .xls file directly
+   - **Single File**: Upload and search within a single .xls file
-   - Folder search: Use the native folder selection dialog
+   - **Folder**: Search through all .xls files in a selected folder and subfolders

+3. Select your search options:

+   - **Exact phrase**: Match the exact search text
+   - **Any keywords**: Match any of the words in the search text
+   - **All keywords**: Match all words in the search text

-3. Enter your search text
+4. Enter your search text and start the search

+5. During folder searches:

-4. View results in real-time
+   - View real-time progress updates
+   - Cancel the search at any time
+   - See which files were skipped and why
+   - Clear the skip list if needed

+6. Working with results:
+   - Filter results by any column
+   - Sort results by clicking column headers
+   - Toggle between light and dark mode
+   - View detailed file information

 ## Architecture